 Watering Mediterranean herbs too often promotes the conditions for the fungal disease Phytophthora root rot to thrive.

-Mediterranean herbs (such as lavender) tend to be perennials which means they come back every year as long as they are cared for in Winter by protecting them against cold temperatures and not watering them at all.
+Mediterranean herbs (such as lavender) tend to be perennials, which means they come back every year as long as they are cared for in Winter by protecting them against cold temperatures and not watering them at all.

 How Often to Water Leafy Annual Herbs

-Types of popular annual herbs inculde:
+Types of popular annual herbs include:

 - Basil